If you don't know what a JULES Rose suite is, please see these FAQs.

 export RSUITE=$HOME/roses/u-am539 (just for example: your suite will have a different name from "u-am539")

 export OUTPUT=$HOME/output (or wherever you usually put your output)

 STEP 2: If you know your suite is from an older version of JULES, use rose app-upgrade (as described here).
-These commands can't deal with all differences between versions (e.g. very old versions), but they can often get you most of the way there, so they are worth trying it out.
+These commands can't deal with all the differences between versions (e.g. for versions older than vn3.4), but they can often get you most of the way there, so they are worth trying out.

 rose app-upgrade -M $JULES_ROOT/rose-meta -C $RSUITE/app/fcm_make vnZ.Z

 rose app-upgrade -M $JULES_ROOT/rose-meta -C $RSUITE/app/jules vnZ.Z